crossplane/docs/content/contribute/writing-style-guide.md

 users.
 When in doubt, spell it out first.
   * Avoid assuming the reader already knows the background.
 * Don't use [cliches](https://www.topcreativewritingcourses.com/blog/common-cliches-in-writing-and-how-to-avoid-them).
-  * Cliches make writing sound unprofessional and are not internationally inclusive.
+  * Cliches make writing sound unprofessional and aren't internationally inclusive.
 * Use contractions for phrases like "do not," "cannot," "is not" and related terms.
   * It's easy to miss "not" in "do not."
 It's hard to misunderstand "don't."
 * Don't use Latin terms (i.e., e.g., etc.).